microsoft/terminal/doc/specs/#2325 - Default Profile Settings.md

 ##### Powerful
-This lets the user have potentially many layers of settings grouping. hese layers would let the user seperate out common settings however they like, without forcing them to a single "default" profile.
+This lets the user have potentially many layers of settings grouping. hese layers would let the user separate out common settings however they like, without forcing them to a single "default" profile.
 They could potentially have many "default" profiles, e.g.
 * one that's used for all their WSL profiles, with `startingDirectory` set to